lbhm/dl2/README.md

 logs are organized by the correponding hypothesis that we invetigate in the paper.
 The experiment names, such as `inet-alex-ssd-raw-pytorch`, encode important parameters of the respective experiment.
 The full list of parameters is  always logged in the first line of each `experiment_report.json` file.
+In addition to the experiment logs, `logs/misc/` contains some additional summary plots about the datasets we used.

 **Note:** Some of the experiment folders in `h5/` (learned compression) are empty since the experiments did not finish within their time limit as we describe in